gsunpku/gsunpku.github.io/_pages/about.md

 To Perspective Postdocs, Students, and Interns
 ------
 I am looking for highly motivated graduate students, postdocs, and interns to work on computer architecture and design automation.
-Students with strong hands-on hardware coding (Verilog), system building skills, and algorithm background are especially welcome.
+Students with strong hands-on hardware coding (Verilog), system-building skills, and algorithm background are especially welcome.

 ------